 (v) The client's stay qualifies as an inpatient stay;

-(vi) The client is not participating in the department's chemical-using pregnant (CUP) women program; and
+(vi) The client is not participating in the agency's chemical-using pregnant (CUP) women program; and

-(vii) The client's principal diagnosis meets the department's medical inpatient detoxification criteria listed in the department's published billing instructions.
+(vii) The client's principal diagnosis meets the agency's medical inpatient detoxification criteria listed in the agency's published billing instructions.

-(6) The department covers medically necessary dental-related services provided to an eligible client in a hospital-based dental clinic when the services:
+(6) The agency covers medically necessary dental-related services provided to an eligible client in a hospital-based dental clinic when the services:

 (b) Are billed on the American Dental Association (ADA) or health care financing administration (HCFA) claim form.

-(7) The department pays a hospital for covered dental-related services, including oral and maxillofacial surgeries, that are provided in the hospital's operating room, when:
+(7) The agency pays a hospital for covered dental-related services, including oral and maxillofacial surgeries, that are provided in the hospital's operating room, when:

-(a) The covered dental-related services are medically necessary and provided in accordance with chapter 388-535
+(a) The covered dental-related services are medically necessary and provided under chapter 182-535

 (b) The covered dental-related services are billed on a UB claim form; and

-(c) At least on of the following is true:
+(c) At least one of the following is true:

-(i) The dental-related service(s) is provided to an eligible medical assistance client on an emergency basis;
+(i) The dental-related service(s) is provided to an eligible WAH client on an emergency basis;

 (ii) The client is eligible under the division of developmental disability program;